 Have you noticed that Fortnite just seems to run like hot flaming garbage on Mac?
 You definitely aren’t alone, as the Apple crowd is the odd man out with this battle royale experience.

-How To Reduce Lag In Fortnite On Mac
+8 Tips To Run Fortnite Better On Mac

 Close Background Applications